 - Classical music concerts (especially at the top venues and those various light classical Viennese concerts* crafted specially for visitors)

-- The Schönbrunn Palace tours (do the Grand Tour of the self-guided options: you get into many more rooms than the basic tours and the cost difference is quite small)
+- The Schönbrunn Palace tours (do the Grand Tour of the self-guided options: for a small extra outlay you get into many more rooms than the basic tours)

 - The Spanish Riding School (book to see the morning training or a stables tour if you can’t catch a gala or want an inexpensive way to experience the stallions)